 No Start 1: Checking For Spark

-CASE 1: Spark was present in all 4 cylinders.
-This result tells you three very important things: 1.) the crank sensors (there are 3 inside the distributor) are functioning correctly, 2.) the ignition control module (also known as the igniter) is OK, and 3.) the ignition coil is good.
+CASE 1: Spark was present in all of the cylinders.
+This result tells you three very important things: 1.) the crank sensor is good, 2.) the ignition control module is OK, and 3.) the ignition coil coil packs are good.
 You don't have to spend any time testing them or any money replacing them.

 Your next step is to verify fuel pressure.
 Go to: No Start 2: Checking Fuel.